How to use Probiotics for Weight Loss + Which One to Use (2019 Edition)

 The first way that bacteria contribute to weight loss is through their unique ability to break down food and contribute to the absorption of calories.

-Studies have shown that the amount of calories (known as "energy extraction") that you absorb from your food is based (at least in part) on the concentration of certain bacteria in your gut.
+Studies have shown (11) that the number of calories (known as "energy extraction") that you absorb from your food is based (at least in part) on the concentration of certain bacteria in your gut.

 Let's break this down:

 Let's say you have two people who both consume 100 calories of food.

 Person A has a "healthy" microbiome (existing concentration of bacteria in their gut) because this person takes probiotics, exercises regularly and tries to eat as healthy as possible.